ivankoros/qPCR_preprocess_tkinter/README.md

 ```

 ## Usage
-1. Export your qPCR data directly from CFX Maestro (making sure to set your run's specific threshhold) as a .xlsx file
+1. Export your qPCR data directly from CFX Maestro (making sure to set your run's specific threshold) as a .xlsx file
   - Without any modifications, it should be 96 x 16
-2. Draw up the schematic of your plate diagram in a seperate .xlsx file
+2. Draw up the schematic of your plate diagram in a separate .xlsx file

   - Using a standard 96-well plate, your diagram should be have 8 well rows as letters and 12 columns as numbers